denoland/manual/getting_started/permissions.md

 - **--allow-net=\<allow-net\>** Allow network access.
 You can specify an optional, comma-separated list of IP addresses or hostnames (optionally with ports) to provide an allow-list of allowed network addresses.
-- **--allow-fii** Allow loading of dynamic libraries.
+- **--allow-ffi** Allow loading of dynamic libraries.
 Be aware that dynamic libraries are not run in a sandbox and therefore do not have the same security restrictions as the Deno process.
 Therefore, use with caution.
 Please note that --allow-ffi is an unstable feature.